 Throughout these years Colum has learned from some of the finest players and conductors in the country.
 As a conductor, Colum has always been grateful for the chances offered him by All Saints’ R.C.
 School Mansfield, being asked to cover band rehearsals and concerts as well as a year as Conductor of the School Choir.
-Colum is a member of the National Association of Brass Band Conductors and has had successful appearances with Foss Dyke Band and Shirebrook Miners Welfare Band, in addition to being asked to visit many bands around the country.
+Colum is a member of the National Association of Brass Band Conductors and has had successful appearances with Foss Dyke Band, Shirebrook Miners Welfare Band, and is the current Musical Director of the Chapeltown Silver Prize Band, in addition to being asked to visit many bands around the country.

 In 2012, Colum jumped at the opportunity to apply for the Musical Director vacancy at Newark & Sherwood Concert Band, and since being voted into the role in January 2013, the band has continued to go from strength to strength.
 Colum is a firm favourite with band members and audiences alike.

 James began his musical education at Bramcote Lorne Preparatory School where he started learning the cornet.
 He continued his lessons through secondary school at Lincoln Minster School where he spent his spare time in the excellent wind and jazz bands.
 2010 saw James join The Band of Lincolnshire Army Cadet Force where he really found a passion for music and public performance, eventually taking up the tuba which he plays at NSCB when not fulfilling his role as Assistant Musical Director.